Prevention and Treatment of Gum Disease North Lakes and Mango Hill

 - Use an anti-gingivitis mouthwash, please make sure you are using a mouthwash that does not contain alcohol as this may dry out the teeth.

-- Visit a dentist at least two times per year for a professional cleaning.
+- Visit your North Lakes dentist at least two times per year for a professional cleaning.

 Since prevention is the most ideal way to avoid gum infection, it’s important to make caring for your teeth and gums a top need.
 Following the above important rules will help keep your teeth and gums healthy and help prevent gum infection.